769 related texts · 24 related myths · Page 3 of 17

 Our heroes, Tobiyyah and the angel Raphael (disguised as a human, of course), are on a journey.
 They arrive at Agbatauis (Ecbatana), and Raphael drops a bombshell.
 "My brother," he...

 The story of Noah and the vine is a wild ride through temptation, disrespect, and divine retribution.
-According to Legends of the Jews, as retold by Ginzberg, Noah's troubles began...
+In Legends of the Jews, Noah's troubles began when he decided to cultivate the...

-And the answer, as often happens in Jewish tradition, is layered and complex, and more than a little surprising.
-According to the Legends of the Jews, compiled by Rabbi Louis Ginzb...
+The answer, as often happens in Jewish tradition, is layered and complex, and more than a little surprising.
+In Legends of the Jews, compiled by Rabbi Louis Ginzberg, the story of ...

 The story of Balaam, the non-Jewish prophet, gives us a tantalizing glimpse.
 He was a powerful figure, no doubt about it.
 But what he lacked was the key to true and lasting impact....

-Balaam's voice carried to the ends of the earth—one voice, heard by everyone.
+Balaam's voice carried to the ends of the earth, one voice, heard by everyone.
 Why?
-Because God knew that one day, someone would come along claiming to be a god, leading many astray...
+Because God knew that one day, someone would come along claiming to be a god, leading many astra...

 He's led the Israelites for forty years, through thick and thin, through miracles and rebellions.
 He’s shepherded them from slavery to the very edge of the Promised Land.
 And now, ...